 Podcasting is growing steadily, and research shows that more than 100 million adults in America listen to at least one podcast every month and that 55% of Americans listened to a podcast in 2020.

 I’m willing to bet your audience is in there somewhere.

 That’s why this is a good time to start a podcast as a way to connect with and engage your audience so you can get your message across in an effective way.

-The most important step to start your podcasting journey is to choose a great podcast hosting provider.
+The most important step to start your podcasting journey is to choose the best podcast hosting service.